canokeys/oath-app/README.md

 Tutorial.dart:
 A instruction to lead users to use this app.Load at the first installation and the time user click 'help'.

+##Update on 2020/9/21

+###Mention:
+Change the type of key that needed to be input in addDialog:
+**UTF-8 ----> BASE32**
+it means you need to input Base32 format key , or create credential by hand can't succeed.
+*this change is to be consistent with apps like Google Authenticator , FreeOTP and so on.